-Environmental Impact Assessment Specify Type: • Environmental Impact Assessment (EIA) • Strategic Environmental Assessment (SEA) Is able to identify the statutory requirements for environmental impact assessments for defined projects or programmes Is able to undertake an environmental impact assessment, identifying and quantifying the potential impact of initial proposals, identifying viable alternatives (if necessary) and/or methods of mitigation.
+Environmental Impact Assessment Specify Type: Environmental Impact Assessment (EIA) Strategic Environmental Assessment (SEA) Is able to identify the statutory requirements for environmental impact assessments for defined projects or programmes Is able to undertake an environmental impact assessment, identifying and quantifying the potential impact of initial proposals, identifying viable alternatives (if necessary) and/or methods of mitigation.
 Is able to apply the techniques relating to environmental risk assessment, life cycle assessment and strategic environmental assessment as necessary Completion of a training course OR learning package that covers the fundamental areas of EIA/SEA.
 Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of examples of successfully completed projects meet statutory requirements and follow best practice EIA and SEA methodologies and outputs Environmental Auditing Is able to understand the principles, objectives and standards for Environmental Management Systems (EMS) for controlling and improving environmental performance as part of continuous improvement Is able to plan, execute and report audits inspections for the purposes of assessing compliance with management systems (EMS), legislation, emissions control etc. Observation by Line Manager to be documented as part of the regular performance review.
 Completion of a training course OR learning package that covers the fundamental areas of environmental auditing and EMS.
 Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of examples of successfully completed projects that clearly demonstrate the application of an EMS, the planning, executing of reporting as appropriate

-Health and Safety - Level 4 Ensure that exhibited behaviours reduce the risks to the health and safety of yourself and others.
-Activities Tasks Indicators Personal Safety Is able to display a good working knowledge and implementation of current health, safety and environment legislation, rules and procedures applicable to the tasks and roles performed Is able to comply fully with statutory and company rules and procedures regarding health, safety and the environment Is able to identify hazards, assess risk and implement preventative and protective measures Is able to identify hazards, assess risk and implement protective Equipment (PPE) and other appropriate safety equipment Is able to identify hazards, assess risk and implement preventative and protective measures Is able to identify hazards, assess risk and implement preventative and protective measures Is able to identify hazards, assess risk and implement preventative and protective measures Is able to report any potentially harmful aspects/practices that arise in the job role or workplace Is able to undertake active monitoring of health and safety activities Observation by Line Manager to be documented as part of the regular performance review: Completion of a training course OR learning package that covers the fundamental areas of health and safety.
-Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of evidence that demonstrates site specific examples of compliance to health and safety requirements Safety of Others Specify Role: • General • Health and Safety Supervisor • Radiation Protection Supervisor Is able to manage and monitor the health and safety of all on site - including visitors and contractors Is able to challenge any unsafe/non-compliant acts that are observed and ensure that activity is halted as appropriate Is able to investigate reported health and safety incidents Is able to perform specific Health and Safety roles as defined by legislation Observation by Line Manager to be documented as part of the regular performance review: Completion of a training course OR learning package that covers the fundamental areas of health and safety management and compliance.
+Health and Safety - Level 4

+Ensure that exhibited behaviours reduce the risks to the health and safety of yourself and others.

+Activities Tasks Indicators Personal Safety Is able to display a good working knowledge and implementation of current health, safety and environment legislation, rules and procedures applicable to the tasks and roles performed Is able to comply fully with statutory and company rules and procedures regarding health, safety and the environment Is able to identify hazards, assess risk and implement preventative and protective measures Is able to identify and make correct use of Personal Protective Equipment (PPE) and other appropriate safety equipment Is able to identify hazards, assess risk and implement preventative and protective measures Is able to report any potentially harmful aspects/practices that arise in the job role or workplace Is able to undertake active monitoring of health and safety activities Observation by Line Manager to be documented as part of the regular performance review: Completion of a training course OR learning package that covers the fundamental areas of health and safety.
+Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of evidence that demonstrates site specific examples of compliance to health and safety requirements Safety of Others Specify Role: General Health and Safety Supervisor Radiation Protection Supervisor Is able to manage and monitor the health and safety of all on site - including visitors and contractors Is able to challenge any unsafe/non-compliant acts that are observed and ensure that activity is halted as appropriate Is able to investigate reported health and safety incidents Is able to perform specific Health and Safety roles as defined by legislation Observation by Line Manager to be documented as part of the regular performance review: Completion of a training course OR learning package that covers the fundamental areas of health and safety management and compliance.
 Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of evidence that demonstrates site specific examples of management of health and safety requirements